Wilhelmy plate: Detailed description

 The Wilhelmy plate consists of a thin plate usually on the order of a few square centimeters in area.
 The plate is often made from filter paper, glass or platinum which may be roughened to ensure complete wetting.
 In fact, the results of the experiment do not depend on the material used, as long as the material is wetted by the liquid.
 The plate is cleaned thoroughly and attached to a balance with a thin metal wire.
 The force on the plate due to wetting is measured using a tensiometer or microbalance and used to calculate the surface tension ($\gamma$) using the Wilhelmy equation:

 where $l$ is the wetted perimeter ($2w + 2d$), $w$ is the plate width, $d$ is the plate thickness, and $\theta$ is the contact angle between the liquid phase and the plate.
 In practice the contact angle is rarely measured; instead, either literature values are used or complete wetting ($\theta=0$) is assumed.

+In general, surface tension may be measured with high sensitivity using very thin plates ranging in thickness from 0.1 to 0.002 mm.
+The device is calibrated with pure liquids like water and ethanol.
+The buoyancy adjustment is minimized by utilizing a thin plate and dipping it as little as feasible.
+Wetting water on a platinum plate is accomplished by using commercially available platinum plates that have been roughened to improve wettability.